 The Technology Package also includes a GPS-linked, solar-sensing, dual-zone, automatic climate control system.
 In total, these advanced technologies put the RDX at the cutting-edge of the Compact Luxury CUV segment.

-The RDX’s technology leadership also extends to safety, where a long list of advanced features, including an Advanced Compatibility Engineering™ (ACE™) body structure allow the RDX to achieve the U.S. NHTSA’s top rating (5-Stars) for both frontal and side impact crash tests.
+Safety and Security The RDX’s technology leadership also extends to safety, where a long list of advanced features, including an Advanced Compatibility Engineering™ (ACE™) body structure allow the RDX to achieve the U.S. NHTSA’s top rating (5-Stars) for both frontal and side impact crash tests.